podium-lib/podium-lib.github.io/docs/api/layout.md

 });
 ```

-#### body
+#### fragment

-An String that is intended to go into the body of the document template.
+An String that is intended to be a fragment of the final HTML document.

 ```js
 layout.render(incoming, '<div>content to render</div>');